What to do and when

 If you are moving out of your private accommodation early for reasons linked to CV-19, please visit this page for more information about things you need to consider.

 For more information please download The Moving out Guide.

-Many students decide to move out of their property before the contract ends – so it is useful to know when everybody is planning on leaving.
-Once you know the last day the property will be occupied follow our moving out planner and work towards this date.
+It's useful to know when everybody is planning to leave.
+Once you know all move out dates, follow our moving out planner and work towards that date.

-Tenants are responsible for ensuring the property is left in the same condition it was received in, excepting for reasonable “fair, wear and tear”.
+It's your responsibility to make sure you leave the property in the same condition it was when you moved in, except for reasonable 'fair, wear and tear'.
 Ideally, when you moved into the property you took date-stamped photos, checked the inventory (if one was provided) and reported any concerns.
-It is a good idea to take photos of the condition of the property when you move out, so you have your own evidence of the state of the property should any disputes arise.
+It's a good idea to take photos of the condition of the property when you move out, so you have your own evidence of the state of the property should any disputes arise.

 Cleaning and maintenance

 Cleaning costs are one of the most common charges that landlords look to claim for at the end of the tenancy.
 If the property is dirty when you leave, professional cleaning charges can run to hundreds of pounds, particularly for large properties.
 Make sure you thoroughly clean the property to avoid these unnecessary charges (use our cleaning checklist in our Moving Out Guide).

 - Don't leave anything behind unless agreed with your landlord or agent, as you can be charged for storage and removal costs

 - Don't leave sorting and clearing out rubbish until moving out day, as it might not all fit in your wheelie bin - you can be fined for leaving rubbish on the street.
 If you have any bulky waste, contact your local council to see if they offer a collection service

 - Donate any unopened food items to a local foodbank (donation points in most supermarkets and outside the Spar shop in Portland Building)